 - 6. Meeting the Challenges.
 In order to meet the challenges of sustainable development in Asia, the Bank seeks to provide: - Insight.
 Share insight and cutting-edge knowledge on the emerging issues and key trends that drive sustainable infrastructure and interconnectivity in Asia. - Innovation.
 Develop new and sustainable approaches to meet Asia's infrastructure challenges, in partnership with government, other multilateral development banks, bilateral development organizations, the private sector and civil society. - Investment.
 Provide financial resources to support the development and operation of new and existing infrastructure in a cost-effective, sustainable and timely manner. - Integration.
 Assure integration of environmental and social sustainability as a core element in the Bank's policies and the Projects it finances. - Integrity.
 Operate in a transparent manner to promote institutional and individual integrity as key values in development. - 7.
 Integration of Environmental and Social Sustainability.
 The Bank supports infrastructure and interconnectivity to promote economic growth and improve the lives of people in Asia.
 Consistent with the Sustainable Development Goals (SDGs), the Bank recognizes the need to address the three dimensions of sustainable development economic, social and environmental in a balanced and integrated manner.
 In addressing the development challenges of Asia, the Bank subscribes to the principles of sustainable development in the identification, preparation and implementation of Projects, as described below in the ESP. - 8.
 Social Development and Inclusion.
 The Bank believes that social development and inclusion are critical for sound development.
 For the Bank, inclusion means empowering people to participate in, and benefit from, the development process in a manner consistent with local conditions.
 Inclusion encompasses policies to promote equity of opportunity and non-discrimination, by improving the access of poor, disadvantaged and disabled people to education, health, social protection, housing, environmental quality, infrastructure, affordable energy, water and sanitation, employment, financial services and productive assets.
 It also embraces action to remove barriers against vulnerable groups, who are often excluded from the development process, and to ensure that their voices can be heard.
 In this regard, the Bank seeks, through the Projects it finances, to be supportive of these human rights and to encourage respect for them, in a manner consistent with its Articles of Agreement. - 9.
 Role in Decision-making.
-For the principles of environmental and social sustainability to be effectively integrated into policies and Projects, the Bank believes that they should become part of routine decision-making processes and that environmental and social risks and impacts should receive full consideration in the identification, preparation, implementation and evaluation of all Projects. - 10.
-Leading Role of the Client.
-The Bank's Clients, whether public or private, are responsible for successful preparation and implementation of their Projects, including management of the environmental and social risks and impacts of these activities.
-The Bank aims to work in a cooperative manner - by providing expert advice and oversight from its staff, supplemented by specialized consultants - to support its Clients in integrating consideration of environmental and social risks and impacts into their Projects.
+For the principles of environmental and social sustainability to be effectively integrated into policies and Projects, the Bank believes that they should become part of routine decision-making processes and that environmental and social risks and impacts should receive full consideration in the identification, preparation, implementation and evaluation of all Projects.

-&lt;sup>1 For a definition of vulnerable groups, see ESP, footnote 2.
+1 For a definition of vulnerable groups, see ESP, footnote 2.